pchaigno/Frankenstein/README.md

 ### How to report a bug? ###

 * Send an email at paul.chaignon@gmail.com
-* or open an issue on BitBucket.
+* or open an issue on GitHub.